Gilbert Stuart Birthplace: Junior docents

-The Gilbert Stuart Birthplace operates a unique junior docent program, in which children and adolescents can volunteer to give interpretive tours of the museum dressed in colonial attire.
-The program is designed to teach children about history and the workings of a museum.
-Junior docents conduct tours on Sunday afternoons.
+The Gilbert Stuart Birthplace used to operate a unique junior docent program, in which children and adolescents could volunteer to give interpretive tours of the museum dressed in colonial attire.
+The program was designed to teach children about history and the workings of a museum.
+The Junior docent program is no longer in operation.

 Grounds

 The Gilbert Stuart Birthplace is located on twenty-three acres of property.
 The museum features nature trails, which bring tourists to the site of an old colonial burial ground, the Benjamin Hammond cemetery, a scenic overlook of Carr Pond, and the foundation of a colonial fulling mill.
 The grounds also feature an herb garden, a timber dam, and a boat dock, from which rowboats can be rented by museum members for use on nearby Carr Pond.